|Edward Lee “Ed” Berry|

 During his life he spent time outside of Curry County.
-In the early 1989s, he lived at Lostine and Wallowa, where he enjoyed the Eagle Cap Wilderness area.
-He worked in “the woods” in the Gumboot, Imnaha area near the Idaho border and the Snake River.
+He lived at Lostine and Wallowa, where he enjoyed the Eagle Cap Wilderness area.
+In the early 1980s, he worked in “the woods” in the Gumboot, Imnaha area near the Idaho border and the Snake River.
 He also adventured to Alaska in 2001 for several years where he worked as a commercial fisherman at oyster farming and digging clams; he also was employed in the lumber industry, working in snow and ice near Ketchikan.

 Since 2007, his interest in experimental horticulture produced interesting tobacco plants, banana trees, lemons, potatoes, pumpkins, tomatoes, artichokes and sunflowers.
 He delighted in watching plants grow; his nasturtiums were a bright bed of color.

 Ed’s deep love for his family was displayed 24/7.